 WZSP - A History

 WZSP-FM 105.3 Nocatee – In 1998, Heartland Broadcasting (Harold “Hal” M. Kneller, Jr., president) launched WZSP on 105.3 FM.
-The 6,000-watter is licensed to the city of Nocatee in rural De Soto County and broadcasts a directional pattern from a tower/transmitter site on 87th Avenue, northwest of Nocatee, and studios midway between Zolfo Springs and Arcadia on US Highway 17.
+The 6,000-watter was licensed to the city of Nocatee and broadcasted a directional pattern using a 400-foot tower at 2789 S.W.
+Addison Avenue in Arcadia.
+Studios were located with sister station WZZS midway between Zolfo Springs and Arcadia on US Highway 17.

 (Please contact us if you have additional information to share about WZSP.)